Last Updated on 26th January 2023 by Sophie Nadeau

 Tennent’s Lager, 4%

 This lager is often touted as ‘Scotland’s Best Selling Pint’ and has been brewed since 1885.
+Some even go as far as to call it ‘Scotland’s Champagne’.
 It too is brewed with 100% Scottish barley, making it a truly local beer that you can find in bars and pubs all over the country.
-This beer is vegan.
+This beer is vegan and is Scotland’s best selling pale lager.
+The beer is brewed in Wellpark Brewery in Glasgow.

 Pilot Beer Iced Tea Ale, 5%

 The Pilot Beer Iced Tea is made locally to Edinburgh in Leith and is an IPA.
 Brewed by the sea, it’s a summer beer to be drunk cold and is blended using Earl Grey and Scottish Breakfast tea, making it a refreshing drink that’s perfect to be enjoyed among friends.

 Fraoch, Heather Ale, 5%